Westside Planet Alliance

 We need your help!

-• James Recycling is a small company that holds plastic collection events roughly monthly in the Portland Metro area.
+- James Recycling is a small company that holds plastic collection events roughly monthly in the Portland Metro area.
 A small fee is required.
-Their event link gets updated each month.
+A recycling drop-off depot is tentatively expected in September 2024.

 Are you ready to conduct a home waste audit?
 Get started here.